ElmerCSC/elmerfem/elmerice/Solvers/Documentation/CoupledIceHydrologyCalvingPlumesDocumentation.md

 * Finally, when defining the source term, you call this USF just like any other, and it does not matter what variable you use in the call – the USF will ignore it.

 ### BasalMelt3D.F90
 This is a very simple solver written by Joe Todd that applies a specified basal melt rate to any ungrounded parts of the glacier base.
+You need to specify `Calving Front Mask = Logical True` in the relevant boundary condition.
 Solver options and inputs:
 * `Basal Melt Stats File = String …`
   * The path to write a file containing some basal melt stats to.